I was born in the small Midlands town of Tamworth many years past, and only took to writing three years ago at the age of sixty-nine.

 I graduated from the University of East Anglia (UEA) with a degree in economics but even in those days harboured literary ambitions.
 Heavily comatose from listening to too much Leonard Cohen I took to writing poetry.
 Fortunately, both for myself and the world at large, it’s become lost to posterity.

-After graduation I worked, briefly, as an Economist in London but soon moved to Cornwall, where, together with my wife, I ran my own business for many years.
-We lived in the small Cornish fishing village of Polperro which has provided a rich source of material for my first novel, ‘Midsummer Dreams’, now ready for publication.
+After graduation, I worked, briefly, as an Economist in London but soon moved to Cornwall, where, together with my wife, I ran my own business for many years.
+We lived in the small Cornish fishing village of Polperro which has provided a rich source of material for my first novel, ‘Midsummer Dreams’.

-I began work on the novel in January 2017 and eight months later had a rough draft ready but feeling the need of a break from it I put the manuscript to one side and thought to write just a couple of short stories.
+I began work on the novel in January 2017.
+Eight months later I had a rough draft ready but feeling the need for a break from it I put the manuscript to one side and thought to write just a couple of short stories.

-After over forty years of living in Cornwall I crossed the Tamar and moved back to England (!) a short while ago, although only as far as Devon.
+After over forty years of living in Cornwall, I crossed the Tamar and moved back to England a few years ago, although only as far as Devon.
 I’ve now abandoned the ‘day job’; writing can become a seductive and powerful mistress.